onap/vnfrqts-requirements/docs/Chapter8.rst

 uniquely identifies the individual performing the function.

-R-85028 The VNF **MUST** authenticate system to system access and do not conceal a VNF provider user’s individual accountability for transactions.
+R-85028 The VNF **MUST** authenticate system to system access and do not conceal a VNF provider userâ€™s individual accountability for transactions.

 R-80335 The VNF **MUST** make visible a Warning Notice: A formal